AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    part of the string or not.

    - The script must check that number of input parameters is correct.
-   - Expand the *my_grep* script to make search case insesitive
+   - Expand *my_grep* script to make search case insesitive

- - Implement a script that either accept a directory name as a input parameter or request it with ``read`` if no input parameters and creates that directory if does not exist with the access permissions 700
+ - Implement a script that either accept a directory name as aninput parameter or request it with ``read`` if no input parameters and creates that directory if does not exist with the access permissions 700.
+Directory name should allow alphanumeric characters or special characters ``.``, ``-``, ``_``.

 Arithmetics